Why do These Match? Explaining the Behavior of Image Similarity Models: Candidate Salience Map Generator Descriptions

 A straightforward approach to producing a saliency map is to manipulate the input image by removing image regions and measuring the effect this has on the similarity score.
 If a large drop in similarity is measured, then the region must be important to this decision.
 If almost no change was measured, then the model considers the image region irrelevant.
 The saliency map is generated from this approach by averaging the similarity scores for each pixel location over all instances where it was removed from the input.
 The challenge then is to determine how to manipulate the input image to discover these important regions.

 \textbf{Sliding Window~\cite{zeilerECCV2014}.} The first approach to removing regions of an image we shall discuss is a sliding window, where regions are sampled regularly across an image.
 There is a direct tradeoff, however, with how densely frames are sampled and the computational time it takes to do a forward pass through the network for each manipulated image.
 If frames are not densely sampled to enable an efficient solution, then it wouldn't be able to localize important regions accurately.
 If regions are too densely sampled then removing them might not make enough of a difference in the similarity score to take measurements accurately.
+When manipulating the inputs of the reference image, we apply 625 occlusion windows each covering a square region of about 12\% of image area.
+When manipulating both images we apply 36 occlusion windows to the reference image.

 \textbf{RISE~\cite{Petsiuk2018rise}.} This method uses Monte Carlo approach to generate saliency maps.
 A set of $N$ random binary masks of size $h \times w$ is sampled where each element is independently set to 1 with probably $p$, and all other elements are set to 0.
 Typically these masks are much smaller than the input image, so they are upsampled using bilinear interpolation.
 This produces small continuous regions within the upsampled mask that can be used to manipulate the input image.
 To remove the fixed grid structure the masks are upsampled to larger than image size and then cropped randomly.
-Although this approach does require a significant number of random masks (we found 2,000 to be sufficient in our experiments), we found this approach significantly outperforms using a sliding window that samples a similar number of masks on our task.
+For both datasets we randomly sample 2,000 random masks upsampled from $8 \times 8$ mask with the probability of preserving a region of $0.5$.
+When manipulating the inputs of the reference image, we generate 30 random masks.
+Although this approach does require a significant number of random masks, we found this approach significantly outperforms using a sliding window that samples a similar number of masks on our task.